Isle Royale National Park: Hiking

 The island offers approximately 170 mi of hiking trails for everything from day hikes to a two-week circumnavigation hike.
 Some of the hiking trails are quite challenging, with steep grades.
 The Greenstone Ridge is a high ridge in the center of the island and carries the longest trail in the park, the Greenstone Ridge Trail, which runs 40 mi from one end of the island to the other.
 This is generally done as a 4 or 5 day hike.
 A boat shuttle can carry hikers back to their starting point.
 The trail leads to the peak of Mount Desor, at 1394 ft, the highest point on the island, and passes through northwoods wilderness, and by inland glacial lakes, swamps, bogs and scenic shorelines.

 In total there are 165 mi of hiking trails.
 There are also canoe/kayak routes, many involving portages, along coastal bays and inland lakes.

 Services

 The park has two developed areas:

-Windigo, at the southwest end of the island (docking site for the ferries from Minnesota), with a campstore, showers, campsites, rustic camper cabins for those wanting to sleep off of the ground and a boat dock.
+Ozaagaateng (formerly Windigo), at the southwest end of the island (docking site for the ferries from Minnesota), with a campstore, showers, campsites, rustic camper cabins, and a boat dock.

 Rock Harbor on the south side of the northeast end (docking site for the ferries from Michigan), with a campstore, showers, restaurant, lodge, campsites, and a boat dock.
-Non-camping sleeping accommodations at the park are limited to the lodge at Rock Harbor and the camper cabins at Windigo.
+Non-camping sleeping accommodations at the park are limited to the lodge at Rock Harbor and the camper cabins at Ozaagaateng.